 There are many people in our lives who have good intentions and sage advice for us.
 A famous scene in the 1967 movie The Graduate plays out this dynamic well.
-It portrays Dustin Hoffman as Benjamin Braddock at a party after his graduation from college.
+Benjamin Braddock, portrayed by Dustin Hoffman, is at a party after his graduation from college.
 Everyone is fascinated by what he might do next in life.
 A friend of the family, Mr. McGuire, corners Benjamin and the following exchange occurs;

 Mr. McGuire: I want to say one word to you.
 Just one word.